shuyangzhang/Nao/README.md

-# mabipro_bot
+# Nao (MabiPro bot)
-MabiPro Information Integration Robot For KaiHeiLa (a discord-like voice platform)
+Nao is a MabiPro information integration bot For KaiHeiLa (a discord-like voice platform)